fmalina/revisions-blocl/privacy.md

-We continue to process your information on this basis until you withdraw your consent or it can be reasonably assumed that your consent no longer exists.
+We continue to process your information on this basis until you withdraw your consent, or it can be reasonably assumed that your consent no longer exists.

 You may withdraw your consent at any time by instructing us.
 However, if you do